Njord0/Arobase/docs/basics/func.md

 }
 ```

-Function can be used in complex expression, if a function return an `integer` then you can apply all operations that an integer support.
+Function can be used in complex expression, if a function returns an `integer` then you can apply all operations that an integer support.

 ```c
 fn inc(a: integer) : integer